craftercms/docs/source/reference/project-tools/index.rst

 |

-For more information on Git under |projectTools|, see :ref:`newIa-project-tools-git`
+For more information on Git under |projectTools|, see :ref:`project-tools-git`

 ^^^^^^^
 GraphQL